Prehistory of Anatolia: Iron Age

 The Iron Age (c.
 1300–600 BC) was characterised by the widespread use of iron and steel.
 It is also an age known for the development of various alphabets and early literature.
 It formed the last phase of Pre-history, spanning the period between the collapse of the Bronze Age and the rise of classical civilisation.
-In Anatolia, the dissolution of the Hittite Empire was replaced by regional Neo-Hittite powers including Troad, Ionia, Lydia, Caria and Lycia in the west; Phrygia, centrally and Cimmeria and Urartu in the north east, while the Assyrians occupied much of the south east.
+In Anatolia, the dissolution of the Hittite Empire was replaced by regional Neo-Hittite powers including Troad, Ionia, Lydia, Caria and Lycia in the west; Phrygia, centrally and Cimmeria and Urartu in the northeast, while the Assyrians occupied much of the southeast.

 Western Anatolia

 Troad

 The Troad, on the Biga peninsula, was settled before 3000 BC.
-The site of Troy was occupied for more than three millenia, its archaeological layers numbered I-IX.
+The site of Troy was occupied for more than three millennia, its archaeological layers numbered I-IX.
 Legends of the Trojan War may have a basis in historical events concerning Late Bronze Age Troy.

 Aeolis

-Aeolis was an area of the north western Aegean coast, between Troad and Ionia, from the Hellespont to the Hermus River (Gediz), west of Mysia and Lydia.
+Aeolis was an area of the northwestern Aegean coast, between Troad and Ionia, from the Hellespont to the Hermus River (Gediz), west of Mysia and Lydia.
 By the 8th century BC the twelve most important cities formed a league.
 In the 6th century the cities were progressively conquered by Lydia, and then Persia.